trastopchin/ast-f24-project/README.md

 4. Install Gurobi.
 Just run: `pip install gurobipy`

+5. Download the  Gurobi (academic) license file.
+Again, one should get their own license from the Gurobi wesbite, and click download to get a `gurobi.lic` file.
+Store it at the root of this project directory (same place as this README file).

-5. Install tqdm.
+6. Install tqdm.
 Just run: `pip install tqdm`